Q. What is the purpose of this funding?

-Recipients of grant funding must comply with all the scheme conditions, including State aid requirements and the provision of information to the local authority to support monitoring and assurance.
-By accepting the grant, each recipient confirms that they are compliant with the conditions for the scheme.
+Recipients of grant funding must comply with all the scheme conditions, including eligibility, State aid requirements, and the provision of information to the local authority to support monitoring and assurance.
+By accepting the grant each recipient confirms that they are eligible for the scheme.

 Q. Will parish councils be eligible for this fund?

 Yes, town and parish councils are eligible if they meet all the scheme criteria (the precepting authority exclusion does not apply to this fund).
-Please refer to the eligibility criteria.
+Each application must be assessed on its individual facts.

 Q. Can businesses that are eligible but don’t want or need funding opt out?